 Interestingly, there are many people who do not want the FDA getting involved in the approval and regulation of cells.
 Their reasoning is cells are not a drug, cells are part of someone’s body and they say no government agency should dictate what a person can and cannot do with his or her body.

 Others would like the FDA involved so that the cellular therapy business would be more tightly regulated and consequently would drive unscrupulous clinics out of business.
 In August, the FDA issued a warning to a cellular therapy clinic in the Miami, Fla. area commenting, “products that are reliably and carefully developed will be harder to advance if bad actors are able to make hollow claims and market unsafe science.”
 The FDA announced it will step up enforcement activity beginning this fall.

 While the FDA does not regulate autologous cells, it’s important to note the FDA does regulate “cellular-based products.”
 Cellular-based products are manufactured and marketed.
 These cells are derived and processed in a lab, and these products may come from a variety of sources.

 Cellular therapy may help people in any stage of lung disease, from stage 1 COPD to end stage COPD.
 If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at 888-745-6697 to learn more about your cellular therapy options.

-The Lung Institute supports National COPD Awareness Month in November sponsored by the US COPD Coalition.
+The Lung Health Institute supports National COPD Awareness Month in November sponsored by the US COPD Coalition.
 November 15 is designated as World COPD Awareness Day.